Icinga/icinga2/doc/15-troubleshooting.md

 If significantly less threads than CPU cores significantly reduce the time (reported as "real") Icinga 2 needs to load its configuration, pick the number with the best time and persist it in your init daemon.
-In case of systemd locate a file named "icinga2.service" and copy the `ExecStart=` line.
+In case of systemd copy the `ExecStart=` line from output of `systemctl cat icinga2.service` first.
 Next, run `systemctl edit icinga2.service`.
 This will open an editor.
 Add `[Service]` (if not already present) and the copied `ExecStart=` line.
 Append `-DConfiguration.Concurrency=` and the chosen number so that the result looks like this: